 I recently sampled the delicious Sloe Gin from Demijohn.
 It’s really rich, jammy and warming, everything that a sipping gin should be.
 Demijohn have got all sorts of delicious flavoured gins, which would make a fantastic gin gift.
 Their gift range also includes ideas like their Gin Tower, a selection of three stacking bottles of flavoured gins.
 You can also add a handwritten message to the bottles for the personal touch.

 Or why not buy a bottle of Lakes Gin, distilled with crystal clear Cumbrian water and botanicals.
 You could buy the original Lakes Gin, or the gorgeous Damson Gin liqueur, ideal for sipping over ice or adding to a glass of prosecco.
 They also have some cute gift ideas, like this mixed Miniature Gift Pack, which contains miniatures of Gin, Vodka and Whisky.
 And you can also book tours of the distillery, or even buy a Distiller for the Day experience!

 But if Cumbria is too far to travel, there may be another distillery near you which offers tours.
 For example, the Copper Rivet Distillery in Kent offers an experience which covers the whole tour from grain to glass, ending with a tasting of their crafted gins.

 Or why not buy a gin subscription box as a gift for your gin-loving friend?
 The One Time Gin subscription box scheme has a range of box sizes to suit your budget.
 Each box includes a limited edition gin, together with cocktail mixers, specially selected tonics and a club magazine.
 Click here to read my review of the One Time Gin subscription box.

-Gin glasses are a great gift idea as well, and I really love these green Balloon glasses from John Lewis*, which could be used for gin or wine.
-Or go old school with these crystal high ball glasses from Dartington – click here to buy from Amazon*.
+Gin glasses are a great gift idea as well.
+Why not go old school with these crystal high ball glasses from Dartington – click here to buy from Amazon*.